Europe Road Trip: 25 Incredible Routes

 Head west on foot to Spiaggia del Fornillo from Amalfi, a long stretch of soft sandy beach perfect for an afternoon’s relaxing.

 Ravello has to be one of the most romantic villages in Italy and is right up there on our list of favorite places in Europe.
-Perched high above the sea and overlooking immaculate terraced slopes full of vines, Ravello is home to lush Mediterranean planting and charming sun-dappled squares, and has to be one of the best spots in Southern Italy.
+Perched high above the sea and overlooking immaculate terraced slopes full of vines, Ravello is home to lush Mediterranean planting and charming sun-dappled squares.

-The 20km round-trip detour to Ravello from the main coast road is so worth taking.
-Visit Villa Rufolo, host to beautifully landscaped and dramatic gardens with superb sea views.
+It’s a 20km round-trip detour to Ravello from the main coast road, but it’s a detour well worth taking.
+Once there, visit Villa Rufolo, host to beautifully landscaped and dramatic gardens with superb sea views.

 Highlights